 In January 2009, the Accounting Standards Board ("AcSB") issued Section 1582, Business Combinations, which replaces former guidance on business combinations.
 Section 1582 establishes principles and requirements of the acquisition method for business combinations and related disclosures.
-This statement applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period.
-This standard applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period on or after January 2011 with earlier application permitted.
+This standard applies prospectively to business combinations for which the acquisition date is after the beginning of the first annual reporting period on or after January 2011 with earlier application permitted.